United Way of Mower County

 Article of Incorporation

-DIVERSITY & INCLUSION.
+DIVERSITY, equity & INCLUSION.

 We respect, value and celebrate the unique attributes, characteristics and perspectives that make each person who they are.
 We also believe that bringing diverse individuals together allows us to collectively and more effectively address the issues that face our communities.
 It is our aim, therefore, that our partners, strategies and investments reflect these core values.